Join our email list

 Brad recently concluded a long run as host of Charter Local Edition, broadcast daily on the California Channel.
 He interviewed elected officials at all levels of government, from mayors to supervisors, from state legislators to members of the U.S. Congress, from governors to senators.

 In addition to the honors received for his work on Air Land & Sea, Brad has received several awards for his work — both at JLTV and KVCR — from the American Psychological Association’s Society of Media Psychology, the Los Angeles Press Club, and the Society of American Archivists.
-Previously, Brad was honored with three Los Angeles-area Emmy nominations for his work at Local Edition and LA City View Channel 35.
+Previously, Brad was honored with three Los Angeles-area Emmy nominations for his work on Local Edition and LA City View Channel 35.
 He is married to Tina Fuller Pomerance.
 They have two daughters.
-Ivy is attending Emory University and Paige is at the University of Michigan.
+Ivy recently graduated from Emory University and Paige is attending the University of Michigan.
 You can follow Brad on Twitter @bradpomerance.

 Lucy Rapoport